Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Abstract

 \section{Abstract}

 \textit{JWST} has uncovered a substantial population of Massive ($M_{\star} \gtrsim 10^{10 }\mathrm{M_{\odot}}$), Quenched Galaxies (MQGs) in the early Universe ($z \gtrsim 2$), whose properties challenge current galaxy formation models.
-In this paper, we examine this population of MQGs within the new {\sc COLIBRE} cosmological hydrodynamical simulations.
-We report number densities and stellar mass functions in broad agreement with the latest observations.
-The predicted quenching and formation timescales are qualitatively consistent with observational inferences.
-Leveraging the state-of-the-art physics in {\sc COLIBRE}, the model predicts that MQGs have dust and $\rm H_{2}$ fractions more than $1$~dex lower than their massive star-forming counterparts; while their sizes and kinematics remain broadly similar.
-We further explore the processes driving galaxies to become massive and quenched in {\sc COLIBRE}, identifying active galactic nucleus (AGN) feedback as the primary quenching mechanism.
-Compared to star-forming galaxies of similar mass, MQGs host more massive black holes (BHs) and exhibit higher star formation efficiencies.
-These differences arise from their environments, particularly at local ($\rm 0.3\,cMpc$) to intermediate scales ($\rm 1.0\,cMpc$) before quenching, where overdense regions are associated with enhanced gas inflows, higher BH accretion and, hence, feedback power.
-We find that about 55\% of MQGs survive as the main progenitors of $z=0$ galaxies when they are selected at $z=3$, although up to 55\% experience rejuvenation episodes.
-Our results provide robust predictions for MQGs, show that tensions with observations are reduced when an effective observational uncertainty is forward-modelled, and clarify the mechanisms behind their origin.
+In this series, we examine this population of MQGs within the new {\sc COLIBRE} cosmological hydrodynamical simulations, which introduce key innovations in their sub-grid physics. \textcolor{black}{In this first paper,} we find a dependence of MQG number densities on both mass resolution and the Active Galactic Nucleus (AGN) feedback implementation, as well as a significant impact from potential observational uncertainties.
+Using the fiducial $(200\,\rm cMpc)^3$ volume L200m6 simulation, which provides adequate volume, mass and spatial resolution to study these systems, we report number densities and stellar mass functions in broad agreement with the latest observations.
+The predicted quenching and formation timescales are qualitatively consistent with observational inferences, indicating extended formation (medians $t_{50}\approx0.5-1.5\,\mathrm{Gyr}$) followed by rapid quenching (medians $t_{\mathrm{q}}\lesssim0.6\,\mathrm{Gyr}$) with strong starburst episodes.
+Leveraging the state-of-the-art physics in {\sc COLIBRE}, the model predicts that MQGs have dust and $\rm H_{2}$ fractions more than $1$~dex lower than their massive star-forming counterparts; generally consistent with the (scarce) observational estimates.
+MQGs and massive star-forming systems show broadly similar sizes and kinematics, suggesting that size or morphological transformations occur after quenching in {\sc COLIBRE}.
+Our results provide robust predictions for MQGs and show that tensions with observations are reduced when an effective observational uncertainty is forward-modelled.